 Inventories are presented at the lower of cost or market on a first in, first-out basis, and are expensed when used (consumption method).
 The inventory of the Food Service Fund consists of materials and supplies, including food and donated commodities, which are valued at estimated cost.
+The inventory of the General Fund consists of copy paper purchased during the year ended June 30, 2015 for consumption in the following year.
 The cost is recorded as an expenditure at the time the inventory is consumed.